Curated by Anindeeta Chakraborty

 Despite this, the existing operator-based cellular technologies are the backbone for enabling a lot of these connected IOT products.
 It’s a mature ecosystem backed by global standards and it provides a seamless interoperability for all these devices all over the world now.

 Long Term Evolution (LTE) is a 4G wireless communications standard developed by the 3rd Generation Partnership Project (3GPP), a standard organization which develops protocols for mobile telephony.

 LTE today provides quite a good and stable base for a lot of connected devices.
-For a high performance IOT, we have LTE cap1 and LTE cap4 for higher throughput data (for example connected cars and connected cameras).
-There are a couple of complementary LTE IOT technologies, namely EMTC Cat-m1 and NB-IOT cat NB-1, which again provide different kinds of connectivity profiles and throughputs to different use cases.
+For high performance IOT, we have LTE CAT-1 and LTE CAT-4 for higher throughput data (for example connected cars and connected cameras).
+In addition, there are a couple of complimentary LTE IOT technologies, namely EMTC CAT-M1 and NB-IOT CAT-NB1, which provide different kinds of connectivity profiles and throughputs for different use cases.

-Moreover, LTE IOT also provides deeper coverage.
-An extra link budget of up to 20 DB is provided for a lot of these devices in LTE-enabled IoT because of repetitive transmissions.
-Thanks to overload protection in the network, there has been large-scale achievements.
+LTE IOT also provides deeper coverage with extra link budget of up to 20dB.
 In addition, simplified signaling schemes allow a lot more devices to connect in any single cell to an LTE-IOT network.

 Strong Global Momentum of LTE IOT

-In India, a lot of testing is going on NB-1, whereas countries like U.S.A and China have a mix of both.
-This shows that there is global scale growth for LTE IOT infrastructure and ecosystem.
-These are not localized deployment.
-These are massive countrywide deployment and it is coming in India soon.
+In India, a lot of testing is going on NB1, whereas countries like U.S.A and China have a mix of both.
+This shows that there is global scale for LTE IOT infrastructure and ecosystem.
+These are not localized but countrywide deployments instead and it is coming in India soon.